 You must complete Form IL-990-T itself.

-Do not send a computer printout of line numbers and dollar amounts attached to a numbers and dollar amounts attached to a blank copy of the return.
+Do not send a computer printout of line

+numbers and dollar amounts attached to a blank copy of the return.

 You must use the same accounting method (e.g., cash or accrual) and tax year that you used for federal income tax purposes.